Kingdom Chromista, Phylum Ciliophora

 Greek epi, upon, stylos, pillar

-Epistylis also form colonies with branching, non-contractile stalks.
+Epistylis again form colonies with branching, non-contractile stalks.
 They are distinguished by having a bulged margin or lip with only two turns of cilia.

 Some species live on small crustaceans, which is rare in similar colonial genera.
 Others live on plants and debris or as plankton.